gracefulife/clova-developer-guide/en/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

-* When CIC receives this event message, it sends an [`UpdateDeviceState`](#UpdateDeviceState) directive message to all clients registered to a user account to notify the state change of the client device.
+* When CIC receives this event message, it sends a [`SynchronizeState`](#SynchronizeState) directive message to all clients registered on the user account to notify the state change of the client's device.
 * If you fail to launch an app after receiving a [`LaunchApp`](#LaunchApp) directive message, set the `target` field to `"app"`.

 ### Message example